-Especially if you are migrating from version 4.0 to 4.1, upgrade the server first, then any proxy.
+If you are migrating from version 4.2 to 4.3, upgrade the server first, then any proxy.

 For more information, see Installation-and-upgrade > Proxy-intro.

 Chapter 11.
 Inter-Server Synchronization

 If you have more than one Uyuni installation, you need to ensure that they stay aligned on content and permissions.
 Inter-Server Synchronization (ISS) allows you to connect two or more Uyuni Servers and keep them up-to-date.